gradle/gradle/design-docs/finding-and-using-credentials.md

 * S3 transport:
     - Credentials: access key + secret key.
     - Use static credentials.
     - Use AWS credentials file.
     - Use EC2 instance credentials.
     - Use SDK defaults.
     - All use the same type of credentials, are different providers.
     - Can be implemented using various combinations of `AWSCredentialsProvider`.
 * HTTP/HTTPS transport:
     - Basic auth: username + password.
     - Digest auth: username + password.
     - Kerberos: client-to-server ticket + client-to-server session key.
     - NTLM: domain, username, password.
-    - Basic, Kerberos and NTLM can be performce preemptively.
+    - Basic, Kerberos and NTLM can be performed preemptively.
     - Should replace existing username parsing with a public NTLMCredentials type.
     - Kerberos and NTML credentials can usually be provided by the environment (using native APIs or experimental support in http-client)
 * SFTP transport: